mtlynch/mtlynch.io/content/posts/freelancer-guidelines/index.md

 Some developers believe that every commit is beautiful and sacred.
 I'm not one of them.

 It's important to me that the *main* branch has a sane commit history.
-In all other branches, you can commit however you like.
+In all other branches, commit however you like.
 You can make one commit per code review note or address all notes in a single commit.
 Whatever workflow you prefer is fine with me.
 I use Github's [squash and merge functionality](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits), so every pull request collapses down to a single commit.

 Write sensible pull request titles and descriptions.
 The article ["How to Write a Git Commit Message"](https://chris.beams.io/posts/git-commit/) describes the style I prefer, except applied to the pull request, not the individual commits.